redbrick/governance/constitution.md

 **10.5** Administration of loaned or donated equipment shall be the exclusive responsibility of the Committee.

-## 11 Amendmants to this Constitution
+## 11 Amendments to this Constitution

 **11.1** Notice of a proposal to seek an amendment to this Constitution shall be given to the members at least 4 working days prior to the meeting at which such a proposal shall be considered.